Donna Scott

-Donna Scott is a Canadian business person best known as the founder of the fashion magazine Flare Magazine.
+Donna Scott is a Canadian business person best known as the founder of the fashion magazine Flare.

-Scott retired from Flare and went on to Chair the Canada Council for the Arts from 1994 to 1998.
-She also worked as the Executive Director of the Ontario Arts Council.
+Scott retired from Flare and went on to chair the Canada Council for the Arts from 1994 to 1998.
+She also worked as the executive director of the Ontario Arts Council.
 She was named an Officer of the Order of Canada in 2000.